• Gluten-Free Recipes

 Instructions

 • With the mixer on low, stir half of the flour mixture into the butter mixture until just combined.
-Stir in the yogurt until just combined, then the rest of the flour, scraping down the sides and bottom of the bowl as needed.
+Stir in the ½ cup full fat plain yogurt until just combined, then the rest of the flour, scraping down the sides and bottom of the bowl as needed.

-• Bake the cake until the top is golden and a toothpick inserted near the center comes out clean, or a with a few moist crumbs, 35-45 minutes.
+• Gently spread the batter over the apples, and let it rest for 15 minutes.
+Then bake the cake until the top is golden and a toothpick inserted near the center comes out clean, or with a few moist crumbs, 35-45 minutes.
 Remove from oven and let cake cool completely in pan on a rack, then invert onto a serving platter and peel away the parchment.
 Serve the cake at room temperature.

 Notes